Can You Bring Skin Care Products On a Plane? 2023

 Let’s dive right in.

-• All the liquids (and not just your skincare products) need to fit in a quart sized bag.
+• All the liquids like shampoo or deodorant (and not just your skincare products) need to fit inside your quart sized bag.

 In terms of the type of skincare product that you can take, there are no restrictions, at least at the time of writing.
 So, you can take any skincare product that you own.